 5. Negotiation and acceptance

-In divorce, or long-term relationship break-up, many of the same issues and feelings raise their head.
-The former partner may still be walking the Earth, but the loss of security, companionship and the hopes and dreams of a shared future should not be underestimated.
+The fact that your former partner is still walking the Earth is a huge difference, but the grief-like impact of the loss of security, companionship and the hopes and dreams of a shared future should not be underestimated.
 The separated couple may also experience shock and denial and will almost certainly feel anger, blame and regret with sadness and fear lurking just beneath the surface.

 For both the widowed and the divorced, life persists and the demands of work, childcare and finances have to be balanced with the need to grieve and adjust to loss.